claudiu-cristea/cas/README.md

 CAS session with the CAS server.

 If the user does not have an active session with the CAS server, they will see the Drupal page requested as normal.
-If the user does have an active session with the CAS server, they will be seemlessly authenticated locally on your Drupal site and shown the page they requested.

 This feature works by quickly redirecting the user to the CAS server to check for an active session, and then redirecting back to the page they